canonical/netplan/doc/netplan.md

 ``keys`` (mapping) – since **0.100**

-:   Define keys to use for the Wireguard peers.
+:   Define keys to use for the WireGuard peers.

     This field can be used as a mapping, where you can further specify the ``public`` and ``shared`` keys.

     ``public`` (scalar) – since **0.100**
-    :    A base64-encoded public key, required for Wireguard peers.
+    :    A base64-encoded public key, required for WireGuard peers.

     ``shared`` (scalar) – since **0.100**
     :    A base64-encoded preshared key.
-Optional for Wireguard peers.
+Optional for WireGuard peers.
          When the ``systemd-networkd`` backend (v242+) is used, this can also be an absolute path to a file containing the preshared key.